 25/07/2014This poignant miniature sculpture marks the 100th anniversary of the outbreak of World War One.
 To date, it has raised more than £80,000 for The Royal British Legion.

-11/10/2020The incredible bravery of healthcare workers is celebrated in the miniature artist's touching new artwork.
-Available to pre-order online and in galleries now, this 3D wall sculpture will raise funds for charities including NHS Charities Together.
+11/10/2020The incredible bravery of healthcare workers is celebrated in the miniature artist's touching new 3D wall sculpture, which will raise funds for NHS Charities Together.

 Washington Green Retail Limited is authorised and regulated by the Financial Conduct Authority.
 Our registration number is 726395.
 Credit provided subject to age and status.
 Terms & Conditions Privacy Cookies V12 Finance